frovedis/frovedis/doc/manual/python/ml/kmeans.md

     [15.50185473  0.        ]
     [15.67505981  0.17320508]]

 If test data (X) is a numpy array or a scipy sparse matrix, it  will return a new numpy dense array.

-When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedlis-like inputs can be used to speed up the training time, especially when same data would be used for multiple executions.
+Like in fit() frovedis-like input can be used to speed-up training the test data at server side.

 For example,